4 min read

 Since we already wrote about the taxation of digital assets for natural persons, this blog will focus on relevant taxation issues for crypto owners who are legal entities.
 Considering that there is less information available about crypto tax regulation when it comes to legal entities, the goal of this blog is to provide perspective and answers to some of the relevant questions of crypto taxation of relevance for legal entities.

 It is already widely known that Serbia has adopted a comprehensive legislative framework for digital assets.
-Alongside the implementation of the Law on Digital Assets on December 30th, 2020, the tax regulation that governs crypto also began to apply.
+Alongside the implementation of the Law on Digital Assets (“the Law”) on December 30th, 2020, the tax regulation that governs crypto also began to apply.

 What Does the Term “Digital Assets” Refer To?